oracle/tribuo/docs/Roadmap.md

 ## Documentation

 - Fill out the javadoc so it exists for all public and protected methods, including constructors.
 - Add more tutorials.
-Note: Tribuo 4.0.2 adds tutorials for external model loading and columnar data processing.
+Note: Tribuo 4.0.2 adds tutorials for external model loading and columnar data processing, and 4.1 adds tutorials for TensorFlow and document classification